truenas/documentation/static/includes/iSCSIRef.md

 IBM and Cisco submitted the draft standards in March 2000.
 Since then, iSCSI has seen widespread adoption into enterprise IT environments.

 iSCSI functions through encapsulation.
 The *Open Systems Interconnection Model* (OSI) encapsulates SCSI commands and storage data within the session stack.
 The OSI further encapsulates the session stack within the transport stack, the transport stack within the network stack, and the network stack within the data stack.
-Transmitting data this way permits block-level access to storage devices over LANs, WANs, and even the Internet itself (although performance may suffer if your data traffic is traversing the Internet).
+Transmitting data this way permits block-level access to storage devices over LANs, WANs, and even the Internet itself (although performance could suffer if your data traffic is traversing the Internet).

 The table below shows where iSCSI sits in the OSI network stack: